- Oversize/Overweight Permits

 - The local government notifies Caltrans that the local TA signs are installed.

 - After the local TA signs are installed, Caltrans installs TA signs on the State route indicating the approved exits leading to the new local TA route.
-The signs should be posted as soon as possible; the timeline for posting signs on the State route can be discussed with the Caltrans District Truck Coordinator who will place the sign order with District Maintenance.
+The signs should be posted as soon as possible; the timeline for posting signs on the State route can be discussed with the Caltrans District Truck Staff who will place the sign order with District Maintenance.

 Caltrans Legal Truck Size & Weight Work Group